Child Neurology Residency

 Training Outstanding Clinicians to Address the Needs of Children with Neurological Illness

-In 2015, our program expanded from two to three residents per year.
+In 2019, our program expanded from three to five residents per year.
 In 2012, we were granted 10-year accreditation by the ACGME, the longest accreditation cycle possible.

 What You Need to Know